You may already be thinking about some New Year Resolutions. If you are, work with your willpower to keep you on track.

 Researchers believe that by structuring our lives so that many of our decisions are automatic rather than active, we can strengthen our resolve around goals.
 We spend about a quarter of our waking hours making decisions, using up our well of willpower.
 When tempting decisions come along we may already have reached ‘decision fatigue’, where we choose the easiest option.
 This may of course be ‘blueberry muffin and no exercise with that thank you’!

 1. Avoid tempting situations.
 Out of sight and out of mind really does work.
 So if you are cutting down on biscuits then don’t buy any.
-Or keep them in an opaque container in the back reaches of the cupboard.
-Or only buy the ones which your children or partner love but which you don’t favour.
+You could keep the biscuits in an opaque container in the back of the cupboard, where you won’t immediately find them.
+Another solution is to only buy biscuits that you don’t like for your loved ones.
 Make it easy to say no.

 2. Plan.
 And plan some more.
 Make an action plan as to how you will achieve this particular goal.
 Write down all the steps to get you to where you want to be.
-Walking more?
-Buy the trainers, the pedometer, the kit (including the waterproof jacket, the hat and the gloves).
+Maybe you want to get active in 2020 and walk more.
+Buy the trainers, the watch, the kit (including the waterproof jacket, the hat and the gloves).
 Schedule the activity into your diary.
 Know the route you intend to take.
 Is anyone going with you?
 Make it so walking more is no longer a decision, it’s just what you do Sunday mornings and Thursday evenings.
 Keep a record and feel proud.

 3. Pin it.
 Whatever you are trying to do write it down and pin somewhere you will see it regularly.
 Remind yourself all the time why you are trying to achieve this particular goal.
 Your goal can be your screensaver on your electronic devices.
 It can be on the inside of your filofax; a note in your wallet or purse, in your make-up bag.
 You can pin it to your family calendar.
 Wherever you are likely to see it, pin it.
 Reminding yourself regularly what it is you are trying to achieve, and why, will strengthen your motivation and your ability to get there.